muslumhack/uniq-bllm/README.md

     pip install -r requirements.txt
     ```

-3. Download the GPT-4All model file (`mpt-7b-chat-merges-q4_0.gguf`) and place it in the project directory.
+3. Download the GPT-4All model file from [https://gpt4all.io/index.html](https://gpt4all.io/index.html) and place it in the project directory.

 ## Usage